wclr/lp-loader/README.md

 yarn add lp-loader [--dev]
 ```

-## Configuration
+## Usage

-This is the example with TypeScript based dictionaries, so you have to have following files:
+This is the example with TypeScript based dictionaries (because using TypeScript for language dictionaries data is super cool).
+So you have to have following files:

 ```
 app/A/
   A.ts        - component file
 app/A/dict/
-  en.ts      - dict for `english` language
-  ru.ts      - dict for `russian` language
+  en.ts      - dictionary file for `English` language ru.ts      - dictionary file `Russian` language
-  index.ts   - lp-index file
+  index.ts   - dictionary index file

 ```